 Providing a bright future for school-age children

-Some of the challenges that children face include the lack of space in classrooms, lack of learning materials and as well as a large teacher to student ratio.
-Other challenges relate to starting primary school late (after the age of six); poor quality teachers, exclusion of children with disabilities and other vulnerable children, gender inequality and gender-based violence in and on the way to and from school; high repetition and dropout rates; low levels of completion and progression to secondary school.
-These challenges are linked to poverty, malnutrition, water sanitation and hygiene (WASH) and HIV and AIDS, which eventually affect the education system and prevents children, especially girls, from completing their education and reaching their full potential.
+Poor school environments present another barrier when it comes to quality education.
+Schools lack adequate space in classrooms, learning materials and experience high pupil-teacher ratios.
+There are many other challenges including children’s lack of school readiness due to poor early childhood education, lack of experienced and proficient teachers, lack of support for children with special needs and other vulnerabilities, and the limited capacity of teachers to deliver gender-responsive pedagogy.
+Other issues include gender inequality and gender-based violence in and on the way to and from school, inefficiency in the education system which results in high repetition and dropout rates, low levels of completion and progression to secondary school.
+These challenges are closely linked to poverty, malnutrition, inadequate access to clean water, sanitation and hygiene facilities in schools, and the effect of HIV, which often prevents children, especially girls, from completing their education and reaching their full potential.

-Schools must be inclusive, safe, with protective measures, such as being prepared for emergencies.
-Both primary and secondary schools should respect child rights principles and meet national standards.
-Children who are out of school, or who have never been to school, or dropped out of school due to various reasons should be provided with alternative learning opportunities or a second chance to attend school.
+Both primary and secondary schools should respect child rights and meet national education standards.
+Children who have never been to school or dropped out of school should be provided with alternative learning opportunities or be given a second chance to attend school.

-Girls and boys must have access to quality health, nutrition, HIV, child protection and water sanitation and hygiene (WASH) services.
-An all-inclusive package of services is required for them to thrive.
+Environmental factors can undermine participation in education.
+Unsanitary and unsafe learning environments result in injury and illness.
+Girls and boys must have access to quality health care, adequate nutrition, HIV care, child protection and WASH services, including menstrual hygiene management for girls.
+An all-inclusive package of services is required for them to survive and thrive in schools.